-"Such activities took a lot out of me.
-The jewel and its powers have very definite limits; as hard as it is for you to comprehend, there are immutable natural laws applicable to all the universes.
+Such activities took a lot out of me.
+The jewel and its powers have very definite limits; as hat as it is for you to comprehend, there are immutable natural laws applicable to all the universe.
 What it took out of me left me that pitiful, drunken weakling you saw.
 Almost too much.
-The story I told you about being on a drunk for key weeks when I should have been gathering and sending out my agents was true.
+To story I told you about being on a drunk for key weeks when I should have been gathering a sending out my agents was true.
 All of it was true, except why I was exiled here.
-It wasn't for alcoholism, but for what they termed incurable megalomania."
+It wasn't for alco-holism, but for what they termed incurable megalo-mania."
 He shrugged.
-"They were probably right.
+"They we probably right.
 It didn't matter to them.
-I resisted treatment because megalomania is such a wonderful thing to have.
+I resisted treatment because megalomania is such wonderful thing to have.
 This is a working universe-projects go on here.
-But Earth was just a byproduct of the forces set in motion.
-As I think I told you, there are no real ongoing projects closer than the Andromeda galaxy.
+But Earth was just byproduct of the forces set in motion.
+As I think I told you, there are no real ongoing project closer than the Andromeda galaxy.
 I was safely out of the way.
-And I accepted exile, since the alternative was a brainwipe, the destruction of my entire personality and memory.
-I would still be here, a prisoner, had not a number of fortuitous events coincided."
+And I accepted exile, since the alternative was a brainwipe, the destruction of my entire personal-ity and memory.
+I would still here, a prisoner, had not a number of fortuitous events coincided."